Exploring Fascinating Features of Python

 The zip() Function

-The zip() function allows you to iterate over multiple iterables in parallel.
-It pairs up elements from the provided iterables:
+The zip() the function allows you to iterate over multiple iterables in parallel.
+It pairs up elements from the provided iterable:

 names = ["Alice", "Bob", "Charlie"]